How to Clean Your Curtains at Home | Rug Doctor

 How to Wash Net Curtains, Voile Curtains, and Sheer Curtains

-These curtains are usually made with fine, delicate fabrics to let light into a room.
-As they are often light in colour, they can be prone to showing up dirt and dust more than the other curtains.
+Net, sheer, and voile curtains are usually made with fine, delicate fabrics to let light into a room.
+As they are often light in colour, they can be prone to showing dirt and dust more than the other curtains.

 To Prepare

-Soak in cold water for 10-15 minutes prior to washing, and then give the curtains a gentle swish around for 30 – 60 seconds to loosen dirt from curtains making the washing process more efficient.
-Drain water and then begin the washing process.
+Soak the curtains in cold water for 10-15 minutes before washing, then gently swish for 30-60 seconds to loosen any dirt.
+Drain the water and then begin the washing process.

 To Wash